Peter Mathuki

-Peter Mutuku Mathuki (born 20 February 1969) is a Kenyan diplomat, private sector development expert, and former Secretary-General of the East African Community who currently holds the position as Ambassador of Kenya to Russia.
-He previously served as the 6th Secretary-General of the EAC from 27 February 2021 to June 7 2024, an MP in the East African Legislative Assembly between 2012 and 2017, and the CEO of the East African Business Council from 2018 to 2021.
+Peter Mutuku Mathuki (born 20 February 1969) is a Kenyan diplomat, private sector development expert, and Secretary-General of the East African Community until his embezzlement of EAC funds was publicized.
+Since his recall, he has served as Ambassador of Kenya to Russia.
+He previously served an MP in the East African Legislative Assembly between 2012 and 2017, and the CEO of the East African Business Council from 2018 to 2021.
+He is currently under investigation for corruption.

 Background and education

 Mathuki holds a Master of Business Administration (MBA), and a Doctor of Philosophy (PhD) in Strategic Management and Regional Integration from the University of Nairobi.

 Career

 Dr. Mathuki was the Director in charge of International Labour Standards at the International Confederation of Free Trade Unions between 2004 and 2008.
 He worked at the European Union programs for Africa based in Asmara, Eritrea from 2010 to 2012.